gardner711/lease-sentry/specifications/919075-capability.md

 ## Technical Overview
 ### Purpose
-This web component provides the capabilities to view and edit the current user's account information.
-Account information contains the current tier of the user's subscription with the option:
+This web component provides the capabilities to view and edit the current user's subscription.
+Subscription information contains the current tier of the user's subscription two actions:
-- Change thier tier
+- Change the subscription tier
 - Unsubscribe from the service

-The Account Information actions are exchanged through web operations in the web service API and changes saved in object store in collection called account-info by the user's unique id
+The unsubscribe action pops up a confirmation dialog with a warning that after this is complete all document will be deleted and unrecoverable.
+On confirmation the DELETE webservice API operation (/subscription)  will be called that submits a delete bus message with the users unique id.

 ## Enablers